origin-42/Portfolio/README.md

 This website is designed as an online portfolio to showcase my skill as a web developer and to serve as a digital resume for employers or those willing to work alongside me.
 Continuous changes will be made and content added as time progresses and my portfolio builds.
 I will be working too refractor code, provide better accessibility, and create a more dynamic and engaging website with additional and/or new technologies.

+The update was intended to reduce time to navigate the page(s).

+further implementation will purely be visual rather than function... implemented as functions, funtionally.

 ## Installation
 Simply initialize a directory and pull from github.
 ```